NanophotonIICOs/.github/profile/README.md

 </br></br></br></br></br>

 # LFLM RESEARCH GROUP
-This organization correspond to [Dr. L.F.
+This organization corresponds to [Dr. L.F.
 Lastras-Martinez](http://www.iico.uaslp.mx/Paginas/Luis-Felipe.aspx).
-Here it's shares and developed codes employed in the research of the group.
+Here its shared and developed codes employed in the research of the group.
 These are dived into two principal laboratories:

 * Ellipsometry laboratory
     + Spectroscopy Elipsometry (`SE`) both high vacuum and room ambient.